Notes on the dimension dependence in high-dimensional central limit theorems for hyperrectangles: Fundamental lemma

 The basic strategy for the proofs of the main results is the same as the one used in the proof of \cite[Theorem 2.2]{CCK2013}, which is based on \cite[Theorem 2.1]{CCK2013} and an anti-concentration inequality.
 Here, since we do not explicitly bound the quantity $\Theta_X$, we need to establish only a counterpart of the former.
 This part is the main technical development of this paper and the result is given as follows: \begin{lemma} Let $Z$ be a centered Gaussian vector in $\mathbb{R}^d$ with covariance matrix $\mf{C}=(\mf{C}_{jk})_{1\leq j,k\leq d}$.
 Suppose that $\expe{X_{ij}^4}<\infty$ for all $i,j$.
 Then, there is a universal constant $C>0$ such that

 for any $y\in\mathbb{R}^d$, $\varepsilon>0$ and $A\in\mcl{B}(\mathbb{R})$, where

 and

 \end{lemma} Lemma \ref{coupling} can be seen as a variant of \cite[Theorem 4.1]{CCK2014} and \cite[Theorem 3.1]{CCK2016}, and it is closely related to Gaussian couplings for $\max_{1\leq j\leq d}(S_{n,j}^X-y_j)$; see Lemma 4.1 in \cite{CCK2014}.
 The proof strategy is basically the same as these two theorems and consists of the following two steps: First, we approximate the indicator function $1_A$ and the maximum function by appropriate smooth functions.
 Second, we estimate $|\expe{g(S_n^X-y)}-\expe{g(Z-y)}$ for a particular class of smooth functions $g$ and establish their ``good'' bounds with respect to $d$.
-To get good bounds in the second step, we partially follow the idea of \cite{DZ2017}, where a randomized version of the Lindeberg method is developed to improve the dimension dependence of bootstrap approximations for $\max_{1\leq j\leq d}S^X_{n,j}$.
-To transfer this improvement to Gaussian approximations for $\max_{1\leq j\leq d}S^X_{n,j}$, we show that the dimension dependence of Gaussian approximations is improvable for specific wild bootstraps of $S_n^X$ by the Stein kernel method.
-All together, we will complete the proof of Lemma \ref{coupling}. \begin{rmk}[Application to empirical processes] As developed in \cite{CCK2014,CCK2016}, it will be possible to apply Lemma \ref{coupling} for obtaining Gaussian approximations for suprema of empirical processes.
-We remark that this could improve the convergence rate of such an approximation since the term multiplied by $\ve^{-4}$ is often dominated by the term multiplied by $\ve^{-2}$ in \eqref{eq:coupling} under suitable moment conditions as in Lemmas \ref{lemma:psi}--\ref{lemma:mom}; see Remark 4.8 in \cite{Koike2017stein} for an explanation of why this improves the convergence rate.
-Nevertheless, this topic is beyond the scope of this paper and left for future work. \end{rmk} The remainder of this section is devoted to the proof of Lemma \ref{coupling}.
+To get good bounds in the second step, we partially follow the idea of \cite{DZ2020}, where a randomized version of the Lindeberg method is developed to improve the dimension dependence of bootstrap approximations for $\max_{1\leq j\leq d}S^X_{n,j}$.
+To transfer this improvement to Gaussian approximations for $\max_{1\leq j\leq d}S^X_{n,j}$, we show that the dimension dependence of Gaussian approximations is improvable for a specific wild bootstrap version of $S_n^X$ by the Stein kernel method.
+All together, we will complete the proof of Lemma \ref{coupling}.